 It’s clear that industry momentum for improving gender diversity is strong and changes are developing.
 How are industry leaders implementing growth?

 Practical steps are key to genuine change.
-Zahid shared that Straumann recognises the impact of unconscious bias, and offers training to employees with the goal of increasing inclusion and psychological safety across diverse populations.
+Niti Khosla shared that Straumann recognises the impact of unconscious bias, and offers training to employees with the goal of increasing inclusion and psychological safety across diverse populations.
 She also highlighted its commitment to working towards a culture where at least 80% of its people believe that diverse perspectives are valued.
 With this in mind, they have plans in place to support the progression of 50% of females within the company to global leadership roles by 2026, with innovative mentoring and developmental programs in place to help achieve this.

 Sarah Waltman, Global Talent Management VP with Dentsply Sirona, described the company’s inclusive culture; “you come here and it’s not just something leadership is saying - you can feel it lived throughout the organisation”.